Afghanistan–India relations: War in Afghanistan (2001-2021)

-During the U.S.-led invasion of Afghanistan in 2001, India declined aiding the coalition forces bases and other forms of support for the Coalition forces.
+During the U.S.-led invasion of Afghanistan in 2001, India did not participate in the coalition forces bases for the War in Afghanistan.
 After the overthrow of the Taliban, India established diplomatic relations with the newly established democratic government, provided aid, and participated in the reconstruction efforts.
 India has provided $650–750 million in humanitarian and economic aid, making it the largest regional provider of aid for Afghanistan.
 India's support and collaboration extends to the rebuilding of air links, power plants and investing in health and education sectors as well as helping to train Afghan civil servants, diplomats, and police.
 India also seeks the development of supply lines for electricity, oil, and natural gas.
 Also to give Afghan students scholarships.

 The Indian Army's Border Roads Organisation constructed a major road in 2009 in the remote Afghan province of Nimroz, connecting Delaram to Zaranj.
 This has proved a viable alternative route for the duty-free movement of goods through the Chabahar port in Iran to Afghanistan.
 Key to India's strategy in Afghanistan is to build up transportation links that bypass Pakistan, helping reduce the Afghan economy's dependence on Pakistan.

 In 2005, India proposed Afghanistan's membership in the South Asian Association for Regional Cooperation (SAARC).
 Both nations also developed strategic and military cooperation against Islamic militants.
 Owing to the killing of an Indian national by Taliban militants in November 2005, India deployed 200 soldiers of the Indo-Tibetan Border Police (ITBP) to provide security for Indian nationals and the projects supported by India.
 Afghanistan strengthened its ties with India in wake of persisting tensions and problems with Pakistan, which was suspected of continuing to shelter and support the Taliban.
 India pursues a policy of close collaboration with countries such as Afghanistan, Bhutan, and Iran in order to bolster its standing as a regional power and contain its rival Pakistan, which stands accused of aiding and abetting Islamic militants in Kashmir and other states of India.

 Three memorandums of understanding (MOUs) for strengthening cooperation in the fields of rural development, education, and standardisation between the Bureau of Indian Standards (BIS) and Afghan National Standardisation Authority were signed between Afghanistan and India during Hamid Karzai's visit to India in April 2006.
 An agreement providing $50 million to promote bilateral businesses between Afghanistan and India was signed during the visit of the Afghan Foreign Minister Rangin Dadfar Spanta between 29 June – 1 July 2006.
 During the same year, India raised its aid package to Afghanistan by $150 million, to $750 million.
 In 2007, Afghanistan finally became the eighth member of SAARC.